Cory Emmerton: Detroit Red Wings (2006–2014)

-Europe (2014–)
+Europe (2014–2024)

 On May 23, 2014, as an impending free agent with the Red Wings, Emmerton opted to sign his first European contract, agreeing to a one-year contract for the HC Sochi inaugural season in the KHL.

 Emmerton appeared in all 60 games with HC Sochi of the KHL in the 2014–15 season, scoring 17 goals and 29 points.
 In four playoff games, Emmerton was held pointless.

 On June 8, 2015, Emmerton signed a two-year contract with HC Ambrì-Piotta of the Swiss National League (NL).
 He finished his first season fourth in scoring for Ambri-Piotta, tallying 15 goals and 21 assists in 49 regular season games.
 He suited up for three of Ambri's six relegation games, scoring twice while missing the three games as a healthy scratch.

 On June 21, 2017, Emmerton was signed to a one-year contract extension by HC Ambri-Piotta.

 In October 2018, Emmerton left the KHL to join Lausanne HC on a one-year deal.
 In April 2019, Emmerton signed a two-year contract extension with Lausanne through the 2020–21 season.
 Emmerton fractured his elbow after being hit by a puck in a game against HC Fribourg-Gottéron on January 25, 2020.
 This required surgery, forcing him to sit out the remainder of the 2019–20 season.
 On February 22, 2021, Emmerton was signed to an early two-year contract extension by Lausanne through to the end of the 2022/23 season.

+For the 2023-24 season, Emmerton signed with the HC Sierre.
+At the end of the season, Emmerton did not sign a new contract, retiring from play.